 Rev. Adam Ricks

 Adam Ricks is the founding pastor of Connect United Methodist Church.
 Rev. Ricks has over 10 years of ministry experience in the United Methodist Church.
 Pastor Adam received his bachelors in religion degree from Oklahoma City University, and his Masters of Divinity at Perkins School of Theology at Southern Methodist University.
-Pastor Adam is happily married to his wife of 10 years and has a 2 year-old son that keeps them busy.
+Pastor Adam has a 5 year-old son and 3 year-old daughter that also keeps him busy.
 Since June of 2010 pastor Adam has been working to establish Connect United Methodist Church.
-In September of 2011 the dream became a reality with the launch of Connect Church.
+In September of 2011 the dream became a reality with the launch of Connect Church, and moving into our current building in November 2016.
 Pastor Adam’s story is below.

-After being in Chandler for 2 years, I married my wife, Jacinda, and we moved to Elmore City, Oklahoma.
+After being in Chandler for 2 years, I moved to Elmore City, Oklahoma.
 I became the senior pastor of Elmore City First United Methodist Church.
-The community in Elmore City received us graciously as we did God’s work together.
+The community in Elmore City received me graciously as I did God’s work.
 The church grew in numbers and in spiritual maturity.
 We worked to establish several community mission ministries, which impacted the community.
-We also were privileged to lead in establishing a youth ministry at that church, which touched the lives of several young people.
+I was also privileged to lead in establishing a youth ministry at that church, which touched the lives of several young people.

 Matt Austin is Connect Church’s Associate pastor.
 Matt has been working at Connect since 2012 and is a great addition to our team.
 A graduate of Saint Paul School of Theology, Matt knows how to connect with youth and and children to help nurture their spiritual growth.